Federal judges work to ensure equal justice under the law. Learn about the different kinds of federal judges and the cases they hear.

 Bankruptcy judges receive the same annual salary, no matter where they serve or how many years of service.

-They are appointed to renewable 14-year terms by a majority of the judges of the U.S. Court of Appeals for their circuit with assistance from the circuit council.
+They are appointed to renewable 14-year terms by a majority of the judges of the U.S. Court of Appeals for their circuit with assistance from the circuit judicial council.

 The bankruptcy judge position was established in 1978, and the appointment process is set by Judicial Conference policy, in accordance with the Bankruptcy Amendments and Federal Judgeship Act of 1984.
 Bankruptcy judges must meet eligibility criteria, including being a member of the bar in good standing.
-Circuit councils may appoint a merit selection panel, consisting of judges and other legal professionals, to review and recommend candidates for appointment.
+Circuit judicial councils may appoint a merit selection panel, consisting of judges and other legal professionals, to review and recommend candidates for appointment.

 Bankruptcy judgeships are created pursuant to legislation enacted by Congress.
 Learn more about the history of bankruptcy judges from the following resources: